JBarmentlo/TicTacToe_MCTS/README.md

 iterations_per turn ?
 child node priority ?
-learning from root vs what i do now ? how to rate all of this, rate against our trained AI, or against all possible games (9! is pretty big) ?
+learning from root vs what i do now ? how to rate and quantifyperformance ?